-The snow has melted here in northern Ohio.
-Now we can see what’s been left behind under all that slush, ice, and snow.
+When the snow melts here in northern Ohio, we can see what’s been left behind under all that slush, ice, and snow.

 With that in mind, spring is the best time for cleaning your home from top to bottom.
 That’s also the perfect time to conduct a full home maintenance routine.

 Here’s our spring maintenance checklist with 16 tips to help you find and repair any damage as well as get your home ready for summer.